If you’re struggling with your mental health, you’re not alone. It’s ok to reach out and ask for support

 Are there factors in your life that are making you feel low, anxious or stressed?
 Are these affecting aspects of your life?
 There are small changes you can do to support your wellbeing here:

 - Public Health Liverpool’s health and wellbeing website offers lots of tips and advice to look after yourself and information about local services that can help.

-- Talk Liverpool have a range of self-help leaflets which can be found here
+- Talk Liverpool has a range of self-help leaflets which can be found here

 I’d like to talk to someone about how I’m feeling